terrabyte-tech/shop-pixel-planet-today-website/README.md

 # shop-pixel-planet-today-website

-Note: This website is hosted using Square Online, meaning the code is safely locked away.
-However, this repository is home to the redirect page that navigates the user to the Square Online store, as well as the custom CSS stylesheet used to 'pixelize' it.
+Codebase for the Pixel Planet Today webstore.
+This repo is incredibly lightweight due to the nature of most files existing on Square.
+The repo includes a redirect file to go to said Square site, as well as resource files to support site development.

-This also means that there is currently no `dev` server (hence the lack of a `dev.yml`).
+Note: There is currently no `dev` server (hence the lack of a `dev.yml`), meaning changes committed to `main` will be seen (close to) instantly.

 ## Sitemap